Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_python/exercise.rst

 While Anaconda provides a bundle of ready-to-use python packages for data analysis, the conda environment is useful in two perspectives:

 #.
-It creates isolations between python projects so that requirements and package dependencies in one enviroment do not spoil other environments.
+It creates isolations between python projects so that requirements and package dependencies in one environment do not spoil other environments.

 #.
 It allows uses to install packages without administrative permission.

-After the anaconda module is loaded, use the command below to create a conda enviromnet called ``demo``, and have the ``pip``, ``jupyter`` and ``numpy`` packages installed rightaway.
+After the anaconda module is loaded, use the command below to create a conda environment called ``demo``, and have the ``pip``, ``jupyter`` and ``numpy`` packages installed rightaway.

 .. code-block:: bash

     $ conda create --name demo pip jupyter numpy

 At the end of the creation, example commands for activating and deactivating the environment will be given on the terminal.
-To activate the enviroment we just created, do:
+To activate the environment we just created, do:

 .. code-block:: bash